 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 (the Order)as amended issued by the Central Government of India in terms of sub-section (11) ofsection 143 of the Act we give in the Annexure A a statement on the matters specified in paragraphs 3 and 4 of the Order.
+1. As required by the Companies (Auditors' Report) Order 2020 ("the Order")issued by the Central Government in terms of Section 143(11) of the Act we give in"Annexure A" a statement on the matters specified in paragraphs 3 and 4 of theOrder to the extent applicable.

-2. As required by section 143(3) of the Act we report that:
+2. As required by Section 143(3) of the Act we report that:

-a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-d) in our opinion the aforesaid (Standalone) IND AS Financial Statements comply withthe Accounting Standards specified under section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.
+d) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with the Companies (IndianAccounting Standards) Rules 2015 as amended.

-f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in Annexure B.
+f) With respect to the adequacy of the internal financial controls with reference tothe financial statements of the Company and the operating effectiveness of such controlsrefer to our separate Report in "Annexure B" to this report.

-h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given tous:
+h) With respect to the other matters to be included in the Auditors' Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

 ii.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.